wso2/carbon-platform-integration-utils/README.txt

 Reporting Problems

-Issues can be reported using the Test Automation public JIRA available here
+Issues can be reported using the Test Automation public JIRA available on https://wso2.org/jira/browse/TA

 Support